The Current League Constitution and Rules

 - Any new Club wishing to join the League should apply in writing to the General Secretary of the League by 31st May in the year in which membership is sought.

 - All applications for admission must be accompanied by a copy of the applicant Club’s constitution and the names of its committee, managers/coaches.

-- Applications for admission to the League will be considered by the Management Committee immediately following the League AGM.
+- Applications for admission to the League will be considered by the Executive Committee prior to the League AGM.
 NB – existing member Clubs do not require approval to enter additional teams.

 - The home pitch/ground of all participating teams must be within the League Boundary save that this rule does not apply to teams admitted to the League from outside the League Boundary at the discretion of the NWCFA and the League (for example where there is no competition at the relevant age group in an adjoining league).

 - All Member Clubs are to adhere to the NWCFA Codes of Conduct (Appendix 1).
 Mangers/Coaches, Players and Parents are to sign and return copies to the relevant Club Secretary.
 Member Clubs may have their own Codes of Conduct but they must not conflict with the NWCFA Codes of Conduct and nor must they be any less stringent.
 The Codes of Conduct referred to must be available for inspection by the League.

 - All Member Clubs are to have due regard to the guidance on use of social media such as Facebook and Twitter that is set out in the FAW publication entitled “Off the Pitch” (Appendix 2).

 - The safeguarding and protection of children and young people in football is of a paramount importance.
 All Member Clubs must have a Safeguarding Officer and will adhere to all relevant NWCFA mandatory rules in relation to safeguarding.

 - The age groups recognised by the League will be as follows:-

 Under 8 – school years 2&3.